 In our home remedies section below, we will discuss diet changes and adjustments in more detail.
-You can scroll to that section now or keep reading to find out other reasons that are causing your dogs to scoot their butt on your floor or carpet.
+You can scroll to that section now or keep reading to find out other reasons that are causing your dogs to scoot their bottom on your floor or carpet.

 Save Big On Dog Essentials!